EMDK/docs/edge/source/api/MifareSam-AdditionalAuthData-AV1Mode.md

 ###useSecretKeyForCrypto

-False: Generate session key by authentication.
- True: Use secret key for crypto.
+useSecretKeyForCrypto - False: Generate session key by authentication.
+True: Use secret key for crypto. **This is not supported, hence application should pass false.**

 **Type:**